acumos/portal-marketplace/docs/user-guides/portal-user/overview.rst

        easily onboard their AI models, document them, and package them into reusable microservices.
 Newly onboarded models are located in the PRIVATE/UNPUBLISHED catalog, viewable only by the user.
-The Modeler may publish them to either their Company marketplace (viewable by others with logins on their local Acumos instance) or to the PUBLIC Marketplace, where they may be distributed to a wider community.
+The Modeler may publish them to either their Restricted marketplace (viewable by others with logins on their local Acumos instance) or to the PUBLIC Marketplace, where they may be distributed to a wider community.